Age Grading Calculator

 A third application is helping individual runners to determine their best distance, or to identify elements of their fitness that are weaker and need work.
 E.g. a relatively lower age-grading for the half marathon compared to 5k and 10k could suggest that a runner needs to work on endurance (it is actually quite common for newer runners to perform relatively better over shorter distances, mainly because endurance takes many years to develop fully).

 The higher the percentage, the better the performance.
 A value of 100% is generally considered the best that is possible for a particular distance by a runner of a specific age and sex.
 It is often, but not always, the value produced by the world record time.

 Age gradings are calculated with reference to tables that have been compiled by considering a range of performances by male and female athletes of different ages.
 Find out how our calculator works »

 Using the calculator

-To use the calculator simply enter your age, sex, distance and time.
+To use the calculator simply enter your age, sex, distance and time from a recent race.
 You can choose from preset track or road distances or specify your own.

 How It Works

 Your age-grading percentage can be used to objectively indicate your running standard.
 The table below is typically used: